 SGGG Fund Services Inc. ("SGGG"), Toronto, Ontario, is the registrar for the Funds.
 In such capacity, it keeps a register of the owners of units of the Funds, processes purchase and redemption orders, issues investor account statements and issues annual tax reporting information.

 Under the Administration Agreement, SGGG is paid a fee for performing its duties as the registrar of the Funds.
+SGGG is not affiliated with the Manager.

 Securities Lending Agent